 It was at this point that I discovered that this was not the first time WhatCulture had apparently created a misleading job ad with unrealistic employment prospects for the purposes of luring in cheap labour.
-Just last year, freelance writer Paul Martinovic wrote about how he responded to a WhatCulture ad via IdeasTap which stated that the job met minimum wage requirements, when in fact it was unpaid.
-His experiences struck me as depressingly familiar.
+Just last year, freelance writer Paul Martinovic wrote about how he responded to a WhatCulture ad via IdeasTap that stated that the job met minimum wage requirements, when in fact it was unpaid.
+His experiences struck me as disconcertingly familiar.

-I hadn't applied via an established job site for a salaried, full-time job and interviewed with the employers to be duped into being anybody's trick-performing monkey, with a £13,500 golden banana dangled strategically over my head.
+I hadn't applied via an established job site for a salaried, full-time job and interviewed with the employers to be duped into being anybody's trick-performing monkey with a £13,500 golden banana dangled strategically over my head.

 Depressingly, my articles had barely scraped together £20.
 I had attempted to make my articles as well-written, accessible and interesting as possible, but apparently this was not enough.
 I decided to explore exactly what WhatCulture's definition of "A-grade" material entailed.

 A more thorough examination of the top-scoring articles given the most prominence on the site made for mostly grim viewing.
-The site privileges unoriginal, homogenous content that conforms to an extremely narrow set of massively mainstream, exclusively visual media-related topics, spun with sensationalism, cheap hooks, low blows and an overload of arbitrary lists (for stretching content across as many pages as possible).
+The site privileges unoriginal, homogeneous content that conforms to an extremely narrow set of massively mainstream, exclusively visual media-related topics, spun with sensationalism, cheap hooks, low blows and an overload of arbitrary lists (for stretching content across as many pages as possible).
+Exaggeration/outrage + infuriating vagueness = clicks.
 In a word, clickbait.
 The same topics are shamelessly recycled day in, day out; GTA V. Call of Duty.
 Marvel and DC blockbusters.
 As unpleasant as it is predictable, the site also revels in crude, gleefully misogynistic soft-porn lures (5 Actresses You Won't Believe Used To Be Porn Stars and, mere days later, 6 Pornstars Trying Hard To Be Real Actresses).
-All of which is made worse by that fact that somewhere, behind it all, there will always be a few capable, worthy writers trying to make their mark on a website where quantity is king and quality is an unfortunately optional aside.
+All of which is made worse by the fact that somewhere, behind it all, there will always be a few capable, worthy writers trying to make their mark on a website where quantity is king and quality is an unfortunately optional aside.

 I became aware of the site's past affiliation with serious plagiarism issues (serial plagiarisers and former site editors Shaun Munro and TJ Barnard had swiped various article concepts from Cracked.com).
 I cited this as a concern.
 And, boy, did the mention of Cracked strike a nerve.
 Despite having issued an oh-so contrite public apology, the editor accused Cracked of plagiarising from THEM, due to a Cracked writer publishing details of a report that WC had published first, despite the sordid incident in question having gone viral.
-This was the equivalent of a snotty kid knowing he's in trouble after throwing a punch (or several), and dishonorably taking the opposition down with him, too.
+This was the equivalent of a snotty kid knowing he's in trouble after throwing a punch (or several) and dishonourably taking the opposition down with him, too.
 "Yeah, so?
 Look at what they did!"
 Close, but no Shaun Munro, guys.

 It became apparent that their sole motivation is to earn money, and lots of it, ethical scruples, content quality and writers be damned.
-If I didn't fall in line with this ruthless views over values mentality, I was never going to succeed.
+If I didn't fall in line with this ruthless views-over-values mentality, I was never going to succeed.

 Another former WC writer and blogger, drayfish, had this to say on the matter: